EvelynGriffith/integer-squaring/writing/reflection.md

     return False
 ```

-Essentially what this is saying is that the function called "confirm_valid_file" is going to determine if the file has numbers in it.
-It is also going to confirm that the file exists.
-It will also say if the file is a valid path, meaning a valid directory.
+Essentially what this is saying is that the function called "confirm_valid_file" is going to determine if the file has numbers in it, that the file exists, and it will also say if the file is a valid path, meaning a valid directory.
 It will do this using an if statement.
-By saying if the file is not none it is saying that if the file has things in it it will return the word "True", but if the file either doesnt exist or has nothing in it it will return "False".
+By saying "if the file is not none" it is saying that if the file has things in it it will return the word "True", but if the file either doesnt exist or has nothing in it it will return "False".

 #### A function that squares an integer using a `for` loop